Home-modules/docs/usage/setup.md

 1. Install the hub in the appropriate location (e.g. in the living room)
 2. Install the room controllers (e.g. Arduino boards) in the appropriate locations in each room
 3. Connect the room controllers to the hub.
-4. Install the devices and connect then to their room controllers.
+4. Install the devices and connect them to their room controllers.

 <details><summary>Guide for Raspberry PI, Arduino room controllers and simple devices</summary>